claretgrace0801/haskell/README.md

 # Haskell
-My trist with haskell and some other cool things I am trying to do with it.
+My tryst with haskell and some other cool things I am trying to do with it.